kir-net/meet/README.md

     I should be able to specify the number of events so that the number of shown events is limited.*

-	Scenario 1: When user hasn’t specified a number, 32 is the default number Given the user has started a search,
+	Scenario 1: When user hasnt specified a number, 32 is the default number.
+        Given the user has started a search
-		When the users did not specify a number,
+        When the users did not specify a number
         Then 32 should be the default number

-	Scenario 2: User can change the number of events they want to see Given the user has started a search,
+Scenario 2: User can change the number of events they want to see.
+        Given the user has started a search
-		When the user wants to change the number of events he wants to see, Then the user should be able to do so
+        When the user enters a number into the 'show max' field Then the number of listed events should update accordingly

 ### **Feature 4: Use the app when offline**